NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/splunk/index.md

 **Post Installation Notes**

 You can change the **Index Name** after the initial configuration by clicking on the **Settings** dropdown and navigating to **Advance search**.
-There you can select **Search macros** and look for the Cloudflare App for Splunk.
+There you can select **Search macros** and look for the Khulnasoft App for Splunk.

 ![Splunk interface highlighting Apps menu and Manage Apps option along with Enable Acceleration checkbox](/images/fundamentals/splunk/screenshots/splunk-settings-advanced-search-search-macros.png)

-The Cloudflare App for Splunk comes with a custom Cloudflare Data Model that has an acceleration time frame of 1 day but is not accelerated by default.
+The Khulnasoft App for Splunk comes with a custom Khulnasoft Data Model that has an acceleration time frame of 1 day but is not accelerated by default.
 If you enable [Data Model acceleration](https://docs.splunk.com/Documentation/Splunk/latest/Knowledge/Acceleratedatamodels), we recommend that the Data Model is only accelerated for 1 or 7 days to ensure there are no adverse effects within your Splunk environment.

-Enable or disable acceleration after the initial configuration by accessing the app Set up page by clicking the **Apps** dropdown, then **Manage Apps** > **Cloudflare Set Up**.
+Enable or disable acceleration after the initial configuration by accessing the app Set up page by clicking the **Apps** dropdown, then **Manage Apps** > **Khulnasoft Set Up**.

 ![Splunk Advanced Search page highlighted Search macros and Advanced search](/images/fundamentals/splunk/screenshots/splunk-apps-manage-apps-cloudflare-set-up-enable-data-model-acceleration.png)